We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 “The Lord takes, the Lord gives!”

-He took Eugen away from me, but I was still richly blessed.
+He took Eugen from me, yet I was still richly blessed.

-This year, I look back wistfully on that stock ticker with the glass dome.
+This year, I look back wistfully at that stock ticker with the glass dome.

 Everything was simpler and clearer back then.

-But I had to adapt to the new fashions and diligently used the time to avoid looking like a baked fish out of the oven.
+But I had to face the new fashions and diligently used the time so as not to look like a schoolgirl peeking out of the oven.

-The fact that your well-being is naturally covered by the Liechtenstein Foundation naturally requires your discretion, as you have already loyally demonstrated.
+That your well-being is, of course, covered by the Liechtenstein foundation requires your discretion, as you have already loyally proven.

-Now that the coroner's report on the death of my Eugen has confirmed to my complete satisfaction that it was a tragic accident, the first donations will probably only be delayed by a few days.
-You know how slowly the mills of bureaucracy grind.
+After the forensic medicine recognized a tragic accident in its final report regarding the passing of my Eugen to my satisfaction, the first contributions should only be delayed by days.
+You know how slowly the wheels of bureaucracy grind.

 Nevertheless, I would like to send you a vial of Caron in advance as a small consolation.